trisfaizal/Marketing-Site/src/_drafts/jekyll-themes-with-github.md

 This generates a basic Jekyll site which other sites can inherit from.
 The Jekyll&nbsp;`new-theme`{: .language-console} command also creates a gemspec file (`mytheme.gemspec`).
 This holds the version, and other relevant theme details.

-It is good practice to add all relevant details to the `.gemspec` file, and the `readme` file.
-You will receive build errors if the `.gemspec` and `readme` files contain “FIXME” and “TODO” entries.
+It is good practice to add all relevant details to the `.gemspec` file, and the `README.md` file.
+You will receive build errors if the `.gemspec` and `README.md` files contain “FIXME” and “TODO” entries.

 Push these changes to your theme's repository on GitHub to ensure everything is up to date.

 ### Using Themes

-To build a themed site the Gemfile should specify where to download the theme from.
-Open your site’s Gemfile and add the following line:
+To build a themed site the `Gemfile` should specify where to download the theme from.
+Open your site’s `Gemfile` and add the following line:

 ~~~ruby
 gem 'mytheme', '>= 0.1.0', :git => 'https://github.com/GITHUB-USERNAME/mytheme.git'